 Then they're going to offer you a plea agreement, which is probably going to be based on what type of offense you've committed and what aggravating factors apply and whether or not you have a criminal history.

 Ask for a meeting with Ron Hedding.
 I've been doing this for almost 30 years.
 I know how to handle federal cases.
 I know how to put the pieces in motion to get you the best result.
+With the right legal representation, there's always a chance for a positive outcome.

 Related Content: